talosdigital/u-css/src/010-background/README.md

 1. Make it Readable.
 2. Good Practices.
 3. Use HTML5.
-4. Structure Naming Convention.
+4. Structured Naming Convention.
-5. Responsive skills screens from 425px to 1440px.
+5. Responsive on screens from 425px to 1440px.
 6. Use correct Cascade code.
 7. Use correct Inheritance.
-8. Goal: The practice should look as be required.
+8. Goal: The practice should look as required.

 ### Before
-You should read about Background Documentation here [CSS Tricks][1], about Background Image Properties here [CSS Tricks][2], about Shadows Documentatio here [W3 School][3], about Using Box Shadow here [CSS Tricks][4] and about Using Text Shadow here [CSS Tricks][5].
+You should read about Background Documentation here [CSS Tricks][1], about Background Image Properties here [CSS Tricks][2], about Shadows Documentation here [W3 School][3], about Using Box Shadow here [CSS Tricks][4] and about Using Text Shadow here [CSS Tricks][5].

 > The estimation for this practice is: 5 hours.